wozhenaimao/Region-Sentry-Bot/README.md

 ## License

-As long as you follow the instructions provided in the original license of warapi (https://github.com/clapfoot/warapi?tab=License-1-ov-file), you can do whatever you want with this code.
+You must follow all of the original license instructions from warapi https://github.com/clapfoot/warapi?tab=License-1-ov-file